Guide to Using the RIBA Plan of Work for Your Self-Build (2025 Update)

 7. In Use

 Often overlooked by both clients and architects, the "In Use" stage offers a valuable opportunity for reflection and feedback.
 For the architect, it’s a chance to evaluate how the building performs in real-world conditions and gain insights that can inform future projects.
 For the client, this stage provides an opportunity to ask any questions about the building's operation and offer feedback on its functionality and performance.
 This ongoing dialogue can ensure the building meets its intended use and help refine any aspects of its design or operation, fostering continuous improvement for both parties.
-It is quite rare for clients to undertake the full project and include all work stages one project that did utilise all work stages was Monocoque Cabin.
+It is quite rare for clients to undertake the full project and include all work stages.
+One project that utilised all work stages was Monocoque Cabin.